diegolopes272/dlopes_weather_bot/README.md

 sudo apt-get install libcurl4-openssl-dev libjson-c-dev cmake binutils make
 ```

-Also is necessary to set up Rust build environment.
+Also is necessary to set up Rust build environment.<br>
-Obs.: To avoid a error with no_mangle (unsafe attribute) during Rust build,
+Obs.: To avoid an error with no_mangle (unsafe attribute) during Rust build,
 I've used the 1.84.0 version:

 ```sh